 In the first assignment, the World Health Organisation (WHO) commissioned KIT to conduct a review of health service delivery for the Rohingya refugees.
 The project aimed to assist key health and humanitarian actors to coordinate and develop a health sector plan for 2019 and beyond.

 Applying mixed methods, the project evaluated the health services provided to the Rohingya refugees in Cox’s Bazar.
 The project gave special attention to sexual and reproductive health—including newborn care—child health, communicable and non-communicable diseases, and mental health services.
-Despite major progress in accessibility and coverage of the health services to large numbers of refugees, the evaluation revealed that there was lack of horizontal and vertical coordination of the provided services.
-This included potential risk for misdiagnosis due to lack of adherence to technical protocols by the service providers.
+Despite major progress in accessibility and coverage of the health services for a large numbers of refugees, the evaluation revealed that there was a lack of horizontal and vertical coordination of the provided services.
+This included the potential risk for misdiagnosis due to the lack of adherence to technical protocols by service providers.